Drug Evaluation Committee 2012-29 Digitization of Clinical Trial Review Committee Review Documents (Part 2)

 Question

-I would like to ask you about the computerization of clinical trial review board (IRB) review documents.
+I would like to ask you about the computerization of investigational new drug review committee (IRB) review documents.

 At this time, our hospital is considering using tablet terminals for deliberations with an external server.
 The electronic documents are stored on an external server via the facility terminal, and each tablet terminal downloads the electronic documents from the server using a dedicated application.
 In this case, the electronic documents are encrypted PDF files that cannot be opened without the dedicated application.